 Connecting the Radio to a Computer

-For this article, the level converter (Radio port) in a MicroHam USB Interface III was used to connect the transceiver CI-V jack to a computer.
+A TTL level converter is required for a CI-V connection.
+For this article, the level converter (Radio port) in a MicroHam USB Interface III was used to connect the transceiver CI-V jack to a USB port on my computer.

 RS-BA1 User Interface

 Figure 1.
-RS-BA1 graphical user interface (shown actual size).
+RS-BA1 graphical user interface for an Icom 746PRO.

 Left/right mouse click on a knob to turn it counter-clockwise or clockwise, respectively.